kinnujan/drillhole-calculator/README.md

 ## Contributing

-Contributions to the Drill Hole Orientation Calculator are welcome!
+Contributions to the Drill Hole Calculator are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

 ## License